opencleveland/opencleveland.github.io/README.md

 this is changing the path of the image to be images/blog/ rather then _posts/blog.
 !this is important, as the image will not work if this is not done!
 - add in alt text for the image. alt text is important for user's that browse by websites using text readers.

+Blog details
+- the blog master page itself is in /blog/.
+This page grabs Markdown files (.md) from /_posts/blog/ and turns them into blog posts based on the filename.
+- each blog post gets its own file in /_posts/blog/.
+The filename should begin with the blog entry's date in YYY-MM-DD format.
+The prose.io page linked above automatically does this.

 ### Tech